joostsijm/rival_regions_wrapper/README.md

 ```

 Replace `PLACEHOLDER` with your credentials.

+## Login methods
+Currently the only working login method is Google.
+If you can help me out and make the other login methods working it would be appreciated.

+login methods:

+- google
+- vk
+- facebook

 ## Middleware
 The API wrapper uses middleware to decide where how to send the request.